ikhsannur1996/Sample-Answer-Data-Warehouse-Design-Assignment/README.md

 - The fact table, `fact_employee_performance`, remains at the center, containing measures or metrics related to employee performance.
 - Dimension tables, such as `dim_department` and `dim_education`, are normalized to reduce redundancy and improve data integrity.
 However, `dim_employee` is denormalized to include both department and education information directly.

+**Snowflake Schema:**
+In a Snowflake schema, data is organized into a centralized fact table surrounded by multiple dimension tables, forming a hierarchical structure.
+The fact table typically contains transactional or event data at its core, while dimension tables contain descriptive attributes related to the facts.

+- **Parents**: The central fact table, in this case, `fact_employee_performance`, likely contains performance metrics or indicators related to employees.
+- **Children Level 1**: The first level of children consists of dimension tables directly related to the employees, such as `dim_employee`, which might contain attributes like employee ID, name, etc.
+- **Children Level 2**: The second level of children includes dimension tables that provide further context about employees, such as `dim_department` containing information about the departments they belong to, and `dim_education` containing details about their educational background.

 ### Sample Queries: Employee Data Mart Tables

 **1. Employee Performance Summary by Department**